GSA/fpki-guides/pages/fpki_truststores.md

   3. Type: **certutil –f –dspublish .crt2 RootCA**
   4. View the **Enterprise Trusted Root.**  Then, type: **certutil –viewstore –enterprise root**

 Once the FCPCA Trust Anchor has been installed in the Active Directory (AD) Forest’s Trusted Root CA Store, the Issuing CAs will be published in the **Network Authentication (NTAuth) Store**.
 This will prevent the ability of a fraudulent user’s smartcard with a valid userPrincipalName (UPN) within the Subject Alternative Name (SAN) field from being issued by a non-trusted Issuing CA.

   5. Open a command-line prompt as an Administrator on the **Forest Domain Controller**.
   2. Type:  **certutil –dspublish –f .cer NTAuthCA**
   3. Repeat Step 2 for all Issuing CAs.
-  4. View the **NTAuth Trusted Root**, and then type: **certutil –viewstore –enterprise NTAuth**
+  4. View the **NTAuth Trusted Root** by typing: **certutil –viewstore –enterprise NTAuth**

 While not required, you can improve the speed of certificate validation by publishing the **Intermediate CAs** to the domain’s **Intermediate Certificate Store**.
 Do this:

   1. Open a command prompt as an Administrator on the **Forest Domain Controller**.
   2. Type: **certutil –dspublish –f .cer subCA**
   3. Repeat Step 2 for all Intermediate CAs
-  4. View the **NTAuth Trusted Root**, and type: **certutil –viewstore –enterprise**
+  4. View the **NTAuth Trusted Root** by typing: **certutil –viewstore –enterprise**
   5. Finally, to propagate the domain controller change, type: **gpupdate /force**